Creep (deformation): 2. Materials selection

-Generally speaking, the structure of materials is different from one another.
+Generally speaking, the structures of materials are different.
 Metallic materials have different structures compared to polymer or ceramics, and even within the same class of materials, different structures might have existed at different temperatures.
-The difference in the structure includes the difference in grains (for example, their sizes, shapes, distributions), their crystalline or amorphous nature, and even dislocation and/or vacancy contents that are prone to change following a deformation.
-So, since creep is a time-dependent process and differs from one material to another, all these parameters must be considered in materials selection for a specific application.
-For instance, materials with low-dislocation content are among the suitable candidates for creep resistance.
+The difference in the structure includes the difference in grains (for example, their sizes, shapes, and distributions), their crystalline or amorphous nature, and even dislocation and/or vacancy contents prone to change following a deformation.
+So, since creep is a time-dependent process and differs from material to material, all these parameters must be considered in materials selection for a specific application.
+For instance, materials with low-dislocation content are suitable for creep resistance.
 In other words, the dislocation glide and climb can be reduced if the proper material is selected (for example, ceramic materials are very popular in this case).
-In terms of vacancies, it's noteworthy to mention that the vacancy content not only depends on the chosen material but also on the component's service temperature.
+In terms of vacancies, the vacancy content not only depends on the chosen material but also on the component's service temperature.
 Vacancy-diffusion-controlled processes that promote creep can be categorized into grain boundary diffusion (Coble creep) and lattice diffusion (Nabarro–Herring creep).
 Therefore, the properties of dislocations and vacancies, their distributions throughout the structure, and their potential change due to long-time exposure to stress and temperature must be considered seriously in materials selection for components design.
 Therefore, the role of dislocations, vacancies, wide range of obstacles that can retard the dislocation motion, including grain boundaries in polycrystalline materials, solute atoms, precipitates, impurities, and strain fields originating from other dislocations or their pile-ups which increase the lifetime of materials and make them more resistive with respect to creep are always at the top list of materials selection and component design.
-For instance, different types of vacancies in ceramic materials have different charges stemming from their dominant chemical boding.
+For instance, different types of vacancies in ceramic materials have different charges stemming from their dominant chemical bonding.
 So, existing or newly-formed vacancies must be charge-balanced to maintain the overall neutrality of the final structure.
-Besides paying attention to individual dislocation and vacancy contents, the correlation between them is also worth exploring since dislocation's ability to climb depends heavily on how many vacancies are available in its vicinity.
+Besides paying attention to individual dislocation and vacancy contents, the correlation between them is also worth exploring since dislocation's ability to climb depends heavily on how many vacancies are available.
 To recap, materials must be selected and developed that possess low dislocation and vacancy contents to have a practical creep resistance component.